 This paper presents an overview of learning related to the prevention of family-child separation, the reintegration of children into family care, and economic interventions that support both.
-The paper seeks to contribute to the evidence base related to the ways in which household-level economic strengthening interventions in low- and middle-income countries can help prevent the separation of children from their families and assist in reintegrating separated children into family care.
-It is designed to provide information which will help child protection and economic strengthening practitioners to envision and design programming together.
+It was prepared by FHI 360’s Accelerating Strategies for Practical Innovation and Research in Economic Strengthening (ASPIRES) project to inform the focus and development of a USAID DCOF-funded sub-project intended to develop the evidence base related to the ways in which household-level economic strengthening interventions can help prevent the unnecessary separation of children from their families and support reintegrating separated children in family care in low- and middle-income countries and is shared as a resource for other actors.

 The paper draws on recent literature reviews, studies, program reports, resource documents and other gray literature to briefly define economic strengthening (ES) or household economic strengthening (HES) and describe the activities therein, as well as to describe the situation of children outside of family care globally and highlight international policy frameworks and guidance relevant to these children.